Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 mothboxwifi
 lunaluna

-to make sure it runs you might have to add this to cron
+To make sure it runs, you might have to add this to cron.
 ```
 */1 * * * * sudo /usr/bin/accesspopup >/dev/null 2>&1
 ```

-## Kill wifi after a while (Limit wifi)
+## Turn off wifi after a while (Limit wifi)

-you need to edit the access popup script:
+You need to edit the access popup script:

 sudo nano /usr/bin/accesspopup
-On line 22 it says
+On line 22, it says:
 re_enable_wifi='y'
-change this to 'n'
+Change this to 'n'
 so your wifi stays off.
 I would also do this to the accesspopup file in the downloaded AccessPopup folder so it installs as n as well.